How to Know When to Break Up

 You can’t stand to spend concentrated time with your partner anymore.
 You both would rather take vacations alone, or even with your friends, rather than just the two of you.

-This could mean that you both do not enjoy each other’s company, and a long-term relationship in that case just does not make any sense.
+This could mean that you both do not enjoy each other’s company, and a long-term relationship just does not make sense in that case.

-20. You do not like who you are in the relationship
+20. You dislike who you are in the relationship

 There is no easy way to break up with a partner you used to care deeply for.
 But it is worse to remain in a bad relationship.

-Some people prefer the ripping off the band-aid method, where they quickly say, “it’s over; I’m out.”
-Others move slowly towards the unraveling.
+Some people prefer the ripping off the band-aid method, where they quickly say, “It’s over; I’m out.”
+Others move slowly toward unraveling.

-Whatever fits your comfort zone, here are steps to extract yourself from the relationship gracefully.
+Whatever fits your comfort zone, here are 11 steps to gracefully extract yourself from the relationship.

 1. Do it in person